-Time to get things under control, and I’ll use an Excel weight loss tracker.
-It can store weekly weight records, calculate the weight loss, and show the progress in a weight loss chart.
+Did you eat too many Christmas cookies over the holidays?
+An extra dessert or two?
+If it’s time to get back into shape, use this Excel weight loss tracker.
+It can store weekly weight records, calculate your weight loss, and show your progress in a weight loss chart.

 On the first worksheet in the Excel Weight Loss Tracker file, there are cells where you can enter your personal data and goals.

 In the Excel Weight Loss Tracker sample file, I’ve entered the data for my daughter’s favourite Toronto Blue Jays baseball player.
 He probably had a few extra cookies over the holidays too, and needs to get in shape before the baseball season starts.

 Data is entered in the green cells, and calculations, such as Target Date, are in the white cells.

 This shows the good news for the Blue Jays.
 If this player can work off about 3.5 pounds per week, he’ll be ready!

 The first sheet in the Excel Weight Loss Tracker also has information on Body Mass Index (BMI) from the Center for Disease Control and Prevention.
 It calculates your current BMI, and target BMI, and shows the ideal weight range for your height.